 Relocating Guildford sewage treatment works

-We’re proposing we relocate our existing Guildford Sewage Treatment Works (STW) to an area north-east of Slyfield Industrial Estate, Guildford.
+We’re in the second phase of public consultation on our proposals to relocate Guildford Sewage Treatment Works (STW) to an area north-east of Slyfield Industrial Estate, Guildford.

 Why we’re moving Guildford STW

-Guildford STW is currently located on part of the land allocated for the council’s Slyfield Area Regeneration Project (SARP), which will include the new Weyside Urban Village.
-We’ve agreed to relocate our STW so that Guildford Borough Council can bring this plan to life.
+Guildford STW is currently located on land allocated for the council’s Slyfield Area Regeneration Project (SARP), which will include the new Weyside Urban Village.
+We’ve agreed to relocate our STW so Guildford Borough Council can bring this plan to life.

-Their mixed-use regeneration project will provide thousands of new homes, new community facilities and 6,500m² of commercial space to improve the local area.
+The mixed-use regeneration project will include thousands of new homes, new community facilities and 6,500m² of commercial space to improve the local area.

-We’re planning to move our STW to an area that can’t be used for housing because of its previous use as a landfill site.
+We’re planning to move our STW to a location that can’t be used for housing because of its previous use as a landfill site.
+The land is allocated for development of the new STW in both the Surrey County Council Waste Local Plan (2020) and Guildford Borough Council Local Plan (2019).

-Guildford Borough Council is funding the relocation project, and we’re working closely with them to ensure a smooth overlap on both our projects.
+Guildford Borough Council is funding the relocation project, and we’re working closely together to ensure a smooth overlap on both our projects.

 Key benefits of our new treatment works

-- The move will enable Guildford Borough Council to build 1,500 new homes.
-This will help the council meet local housing needs and form part of the new Weyside Urban Village.
+- Guildford Borough Council will be able to build 1,500 new homes.
+This will help the council meet local housing needs and will form part of the new Weyside Urban Village.

-- The new STW will make use of a former landfill site at the northern edge of the Slyfield Industrial Estate, which can’t be used for housing development.
+- The new STW will make use of a former landfill site, which can’t be used for housing development, at the northern edge of the Slyfield Industrial Estate.

-- The new STW will future-proof our wastewater treatment capacity so we can continue delivering your essential service as Guildford’s population grows.
+- The new STW will future-proof our wastewater treatment capacity.
+It has been designed with allocated space for future expansion so we can continue delivering your essential service as Guildford’s population grows.

-- A new STW located to the north-east of the existing Slyfield Industrial Estate in Guildford, which will replace the existing Guildford STW
+- A new STW located to the north-east of the existing Slyfield Industrial Estate in Guildford to replace the existing Guildford STW

-- A new effluent and stormwater outfall pipe to the River Wey, just north of the new STW
+- New effluent and stormwater outfall pipes to the River Wey, just north of the new STW

 Our new STW in detail